 the size of the Company and nature of the business.

-and no material discrepancies were noticed on physical verification.
+As explained to us, there were no material discrepancies noticed on

-Company has not granted secured or unsecured loans to companies, firms
+(iii) The Company has not granted secured/unsecured loans to firms or

-Companies listed in the register maintained under Section 189 of the Act
+parties covered in the register maintained under Section 189 of the Act

 given to us, there are adequate internal control procedures

 commensurate with the size of the Company and nature of its business

 with regard to purchase of inventories and fixed assets and sale of

 goods and services.
 During the course of our audit, we have not